Farida Ahmadi

-Farida Ahmadi (فریده احمدی; born 26 March 1957) is an Afghan author, speaker and women's rights activist, living in Norway.
+Farida Ahmadi (فریده احمدی; born 26 March 1957) is an Afghan author and women's rights activist, living in Norway.
+She was imprisoned and tortured during the Soviet–Afghan War and was a leading member of the Revolutionary Association of Women of Afghanistan.
+She founded the organisation "Women against Fundamentalism" in Norway.

 Biography

 Ahmadi was born 26 March 1957 in Kabul, Afghanistan.
 Her medical education at Kabul University was interrupted by the Soviet invasion of Kabul during the Soviet–Afghan War.

-Ahmadi was accused of distributing resistance literature and was arrested in 1981.
+Ahmadi a leading member of the Revolutionary Association of Women of Afghanistan.
+She was accused of distributing "anti-Soviet" resistance literature and was arrested in 1981.
+At the time of her arrest she was a fourth year medical student.
 She was detained for six months and was tortured by electrocution, denial of sleep and continual interrogation in the Criminal Investigation Department in Afghanistan.
+She witnessed the torture of other political prisoners.

-She participated in the Permanent Peoples' Tribunal session "Afghanistan Il" on 16 December 1982 in Paris, France.
+After her release, Ahmadi participated in the Permanent Peoples' Tribunal session "Afghanistan Il" on 16 December 1982 in Paris, France.
 She also spoke about her treatment at a conference in New York, USA.
+She provided the names of the individuals responsible for her torture.
+Her case was cited in the entry on Afghanistan of Amnesty International's Annual Report 1982.

 For her women's rights and pro-democracy campaigning, Ahmadi was also arrested in Quetta, Balochistan, Pakistan, and was imprisoned in Pakistan in 1989.
 Amnesty International worked for her release from prison.

 Ahmadi fled to Norway as a refugee in 1991, firstly to a refugee reception centre in Haugesund, then later to Oslo where she permanently settled.
-She studied a masters degree in social anthropology at the University of Oslo.
-She then completed a PhD on Immigrant women's reality in Norwegian society at the Nordic Women's University.
+She studied a master's degree in social anthropology at the University of Oslo.
+She then completed a PhD thesis on Immigrant women's reality in Norwegian society at the Nordic Women's University.